anjarfr/anagrams/README.md

 ## Requirements

-The only requirement to run this program is to have Python 3.x installed.
+The only requirement to run this program is to have Python 3.5 or higher installed.

 ## How to run the program